EDUC Courses

 Prerequisite: Senior standing, and Liberal Studies major or Equity in Education Minor; or graduate standing.

 Theories, methods, materials and assessment involved in the culturally responsive instruction of Emergent Bilinguals/English Learners (ELs).
 Bilingual, transitional, and English-only programs compared across an historical framework.
 An integrated language arts approach emphasizing theories of language acquisition.
 Participation in public schools requires mandated fingerprint clearance.
 Course may be offered in classroom-based or online format.
-2 lectures 1 activity.
+2 seminars, 1 activity.
 Formerly EDUC 427.

 Term Typically Offered: F, SP